brave/qa-resources/wikitemplate-ios.md

 - [ ] Make sure that data from the last version appears in the new version OK
 - [ ] Test that the previous version's cookies are preserved in the next version
 - [ ] Test that saved passwords are retained upon upgrade
-- [ ] Ensure stats are retained when upgrading from previous version
+- [ ] Verify stats are retained when upgrading from previous version
-- [ ] Ensure per site settings are retained when upgrading from previous version
+- [ ] Verify per site settings are retained when upgrading from previous version
+- [ ] Verify sync chain created in previous version is still retained on upgrade

 ## Bookmarks